developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/setup/index.md

 ![img](../../images/getting-started/setup/setup-macosx-directories.png)

-It's important to note that **files in the 'Runtimes' folder (red arrows) match up with those deployed by the Windows version**; they correspond to runtimes listed on the left side of the [Windows 'Installer' screen](../../images/getting-started/setup/ebsetup_02.jpg), above.
+**Files in the "Runtimes" folder (red arrows) correspond with those deployed by the Windows version**.
+These are the same runtimes listed on the left side of the [Windows "Installer" screen](../../images/getting-started/setup/ebsetup_02.jpg), above.

 ## Deployment to Device(s)
 ###From a Windows host
 On Windows host systems, communication from the host to target device(s) is handled by the [Android Debug Bridge](http://developer.android.com/tools/help/adb.html) (ADB) for Android devices and by Mobile Device Center (or ActiveSync on WinXP) for Windows Mobile/CE.
 It also might be necessary to **install an OEM USB driver to make a USB-attached Android device visible to Windows**.
-If the device isn't visible to Windows, refer to the [Connections section](/enterprise-browser/1-4/guide/setup?Connections), below.
+If the device isn't visible to Windows, refer to the [Connections section](/enterprise-browser/1-4/guide/setup#connections), below.

 * ADB supports USB connections only
 * Mobile Device Center supports USB and Bluetooth connections